LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 In the printed predicate clause coverage information, you may get a total number of clauses smaller than the covered clauses.
 This results from the use of dynamic predicates with clauses asserted at runtime.
-You may easily identify dynamic predicates in the results as their clauses often have a initial count equal to zero.
+You may easily identify dynamic predicates in the results as their clauses often have an initial count equal to zero.

 The list of indexes of the covered predicate clauses can be quite long.